Working with ACLs using the web interface

 1. Find any ACL associated with your service in which the associated IP addresses or subnet masks appear.
 Because ACL entries are versionless, the service version you choose doesn't matter.
 Choose the one that makes the most sense to you.

-2. Hover your cursor over an ACL entry, then click the trash can icon that appears.
+2. Hover your cursor over an ACL entry, then click the trash icon that appears.

 Was this guide helpful?